victoriousj/asp.net-reddit-scraper/README.md

 Use Git to clone the repository.
 Open the solution in Visual Studio if you want to develop it.

-You can also run the included .exe which contains all the assemblies needed run this, though who would trust an .exe from a random person's Github page?
+You can also run the included .exe which contains all the assemblies needed to run this, though who would trust an .exe from a random person's Github page?

 ```bash